zhanghengios/CNGridView/ReadMe.md

 ##Overview
 `CNGridView` is a (wanna be) replacement for NSCollectionView.
 It has full delegate and dataSource support with method calls just like known from [NSTableView](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/ApplicationKit/Classes/NSTableView_Class/Reference/Reference.html) and [UITableView](http://developer.apple.com/library/ios/#documentation/uikit/reference/UITableView_Class/Reference/Reference.html).

-The main inspiration to develop this control comes fom @JustSid who wrote the @JUCollectionView.
+The main inspiration to develop this control comes fom @JustSid who wrote the [JUCollectionView](https://github.com/JustSid/JUCollectionView).
 But `CNGridView` was written from ground up.
 It uses ARC and was only testet on 10.7 Lion & 10.8 Mountain Lion.

 ![CNGridView Example Application](https://dl.dropbox.com/u/34133216/WebImages/Github/CNGridView-Example.png)